Grant Tinker

 Photo: YouTube/Don Giller

-I’ve always been the kind of person who notices the things other people overlook — strange roadside attractions, forgotten pieces of history, interesting places, odd trends, and the little things in everyday life that make you laugh and say, “Wait... when did that become normal?”
-This blog is where I share those discoveries.
-Some days you might learn something fascinating from history.
-Other days I’ll take you along on a road trip, share a weird story from Michigan’s past, or simply rant about something in modern life that makes absolutely no sense.
-No matter what, my goal is simple: keep things interesting!
+I’ve always been the kind of person who notices the things other people overlook — strange roadside attractions, forgotten pieces of history, unusual places, odd trends, and the little things in everyday life that make you stop and say, “Wait... when did that become normal?”
+That curiosity is really what this blog is all about.
+I’m especially drawn to the stories hiding in plain sight: a forgotten piece of Michigan history, a roadside attraction you’d never know was there, an old building with a story behind it, or some completely ordinary part of modern life that suddenly seems ridiculous when you think about it for more than five seconds.
+Some days you’ll find a fascinating history story here.
+Other days I may take you along on a road trip, dig into something weird from Michigan’s past, share an interesting discovery, or simply rant about something in modern life that makes absolutely no sense.
+I don’t pretend to have all the answers.
+I just enjoy asking the questions, digging around for the stories, and sharing the interesting things I find along the way.
+My goal is simple: Keep looking.
+Keep learning.
+And keep things interesting.

 Leave a Reply